Skip to content

 Detection Frequency

-This refers to the execution frequency of the detection rules; the default is set to 5 minutes.
+This refers to the execution frequency of the detection rule; the default selection is 5 minutes.

 Detection Interval

 This refers to the time range for querying metrics each time a task is executed.
-Depending on the detection frequency, different intervals are available.
+Affected by the detection frequency, the selectable detection intervals will vary.

 Detection Frequency Detection Interval (Dropdown Options)